OutdatedGuy/cached_video_player_plus/README.md

 ### 2. Follow video_player setup

-Follow the [video_player installation guide][setup] because we're standing on the shoulders of giants here! 🏔️
+Follow the [video_player setup guide][setup] because we're standing on the shoulders of giants here! 🏔️

 ### 3. Import and use